MakerMex/MM1/README.md

 All the files are Copyright 2014 MakerMex and licensed using CreativeCommons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0): http://creativecommons.org/licenses/by-nc-sa/4.0/

-Unless other license is specified on a particular folder.
+Unless other license is specified for a particular file.

 Attribution: